bernedom/bernedom.github.io/_posts/2019-06-24-cmake-interface-lib.md

         DESTINATION ${CMAKE_INSTALL_DATAROOTDIR}/${PROJECT_NAME}/cmake)
 ```

-The created `.cmake` files containing the build configuration and informartion about version compatibilty are to be installed to the install folder as well.
+The created `.cmake` files containing the build configuration and information about version compatibility are to be installed to the install folder as well.
 By providing the `FILES` keyword a list of files is given to be saved in a folder specified by `DESTINATION`.

 ```cmake
 install(FILES "${PROJECT_BINARY_DIR}/${PROJECT_NAME}Config.cmake"